 Some fixes or patches don’t work all the time because the developer or testers might have misidentified the actual problem that caused the bug.
-A good issue tracking workflow will have an option of reopening a solved issue so the development will know about issues that still persist
+A good issue tracking app will have an option of reopening a solved issue so the development will know about issues that still persist

 5 Best Practices to Manage your Issue Tracking Process Flow

 The right issue tracking workflow is only one piece of the puzzle.
 Effectively managing bugs in the development process requires a lot of considerations.
 The following 5 best practices can help you remain in control and maintain excellent quality.

 Go over the responsibilities of your development and testing teams, you’ll see that most of them are interlinked.
 Combining both processes can enhance the overall collaboration in your development process and improve your results.

 One of the best and most recommended ways to do that is to use the same issue tracking tool for both teams.
 It would integrate both workflows perfectly, and you’ll also notice a significant boost in your overall productivity.

 The most important entity for any development process is the end-user.
 The developers, testers, and all other related teams need to work together and ensure a seamless experience for the users.
 Validation is an important step towards achieving that.

 Another important practice that ensures effectiveness in your issue tracking workflows is to improve your bug reports.
 Conveying the right details can help developers understand the problem and target its root cause.
 This would minimize reopenings and ensure a smoother overall process.